anandkunal/ToroPHP/README.md

 ```

 In addition to methods names after HTTP request method being called automatically
-you can append an '@' symble followed by a method name to call a specific method
+you can append `@` followed by a method name to call a specific method
 in the class.
-For example a handler of ProductHander@show will call the show method
+For example a handler of `ProductHander@show` will call the `show` method
-on the ProductHander class.
+on the `ProductHander` class.

 ## ToroHook (Callbacks)